khval/AmosKittens/README.md

 If AmosKittens return with a token number, it is likely that Amos program your trying is too advanced for Amos kittens.
 See "Issues" and "Current Status:" on GitHub so see what Amos Kittens support and what not.

-Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0, so no garanties.
+Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this is the most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS PRO 2.0, so no garanties.

 Debuging Amos Kittens: